© 2025 All Rights reserved WUSF

 St. Pete Catalyst

-XTEND has a contract with the United States Department of Defense and is working directly with the United States Special Operations Command (USSOCOM), which is headquartered at Tampa’s MacDill Air Force Base.
+XTEND, which is moving into an East Tampa industrial park, has a contract with the Department of Defense and is working with U.S. Special Operations Command at MacDill Air Force Base.

 XTEND Reality Inc., a company that makes advanced drone systems for military and law enforcement use, has opened a new facility in Tampa.

-The 10,000 sq. ft. space, located at the Crossroads Industrial Center (5247 Crossroads Park Drive), will serve as the company’s U.S. headquarters as well as a manufacturing site.
+The 10,000-square-foot space at the Crossroads Industrial Center in East Tampa will serve as the company’s U.S. headquarters as well as a manufacturing site.

 Founded by Israeli businessmen Aviv Shapira, Matteo Shapira and Rubi Liani, the organization already has a presence in Israel, Singapore and Eastern Europe.